Danny024/CloudRobotics/README.md

 - Node.js (v14.x or later) Node.js v20.x was used
 - npm (v7.x or later)
 - ROS (Robot Operating System) ROS Noetic

+  ### ROS Packages used
 - ROSBridge Package
+- Turtlebot3 navigation
+- Turtlebot3 gazebo
+- robot_state_publisher

 The course provides complete details on the environment setup process.

 ### Installing Dependencies

-To install the required dependencies, navigate to the project directory and run the following command:
+To install the required dependencies, navigate to the project directory and run the following command, this would install the dependencies in the ```package.json``` file:

 ```bash
 npm install